 The western dragon looks more like a giant lizard with bat wings.
 These dragons are said to be living in caves, mountains, and breathing out fire.
 To most Western mythology, dragons are a dangerous and evil creature, which represents Satan and often been defeated by knights.

 This explained why the Asian dragon tattoo is preferable compared to Western ones.
 It is a graceful, magnificent sacred animal, which also bears a lot of significant meanings.

 A dragon tattoo is the virtue of meaning, and according to many Asians, it brings longevity, power and wisdom.
 In other folklore, dragon tattoos mean creation and destruction.
 It also represents masculinity and royalty.
-People always respect the dragon’s image in Eastern culture since only the empires were allowed to uses them.
-Having a dragon tattoo is the hope of having all power, strength and majesty of it, and that’s why people are so into dragon tattoos.
+People always respect the dragon’s image in Eastern culture since only the empires were allowed to use them.
+Having a dragon tattoo is the hope of having all the power, strength and majesty of it, and that’s why people are so into dragon tattoos.

 So if you’re about to have your dragon tattoo, check out their meanings, stories, origins before getting into the session.
 And we sure that with these magnificent tattoos, you’ll always be proud.